 You can put in all the practice hours you want, but none are as valuable as those against skilled players.
 Play with tougher opponents as often as possible.
 You may not score many points, but you will be able to identify and work on your weaknesses.

 Smart players control the tempo of the game not only during play but between points as well.
 Go with the flow.
 If things are going well for you, continue at a quick pace.
 If you happen to be struggling, take your time between serves to catch your breath to restore focus.

 You don’t always need a table tennis paddle or even a ping pong table to practice.
 Incorporate footwork drills into your practice schedule.
-This will make your feet quicker, which will put you in a position to hit more balanced shots.
+It will make your feet quicker, which will put you in a position to hit more balanced shots.
 Better footwork makes a better ping pong player.

 The loop shot is the most important in table tennis.
-Practice it and then practice it some more.
-Focus on the three components of the loop shot: backswing, contact, and follow through.
+Practice it, and then practice it some more.
+Focus on the three components of the loop shot: backswing, contact, and follow-through.
 Develop a mental image of the loop shot swing.

 Relax your arm, swing forward, and strike the ball as you shift your weight from back to front, turning your shoulders and waist along with your swing.
-Snap your forearm and wrist as you make contact and follow through in the direction of your shot.
+Snap your forearm and wrist as you make contact and follow-through in the direction of your shot.
 No effective loop shot comes without plenty of practice.

 Even the best offensive players need to rely on their defensive skills from time to time.
 When hitting block shots, be sure to hit them as wide as possible, which will force your opponent to move.
 Not only that, a well-placed block will prevent a kill attempt.

 You may not enjoy watching ping pong as much as playing it, but observing the pros has its benefits.
 Don’t just watch the game; keep your eyes on the players’ feet, their stroke motions, and their footwork.
 It will help your creativity and give you a good model for your technique.